-where $\sigma=\sqrt{1/2m\omega}$ is the size of the Gaussian ground state that depends on the mass of the pointer $m$ and the frequency $\omega$ with which the system oscillates.
-We now assume that an initial state of the composite system is prepared of the form
+where $\sigma=\sqrt{1/2m\omega}$ is the width of the Gaussian ground state, which depends on the mass of the pointer, $m$, and the frequency, $\omega$, at which the system oscillates.
+We now assume an initial state of the composite system prepared in the form

 where